 The Company believes that board independence is an important aspect of corporate governance and three members of its Board of Directors are independent.
 In addition, our independent directors hold periodically scheduled meetings, at which only independent directors are present.
-The Board of Directors believes that this leadership structure is appropriate for our Company, given the size and scope of our business, the experience and active involvement of our independent directors and our corporate governance practices, which include regular communication with and interaction between and among the Chief Financial Officer, the Chief Operating Officer, the Executive Chairman, the Executive Vice Chairman and the independent directors.
+The Board of Directors believes that this leadership structure is appropriate for our Company, given the size and scope of our business, the experience and active involvement of our independent directors and our corporate governance practices, which include regular communication with and interaction between and among the Chief Financial Officer, the Executive Chairman, the Executive Vice Chairman and the independent directors.
+Mr. Sokolow is designated as the "lead independent director" of the Company's Board of Directors.